Kontakt

 Josephine (Fifi) Korda

-British conductor Josephine (Fifi) Korda is conductor-in-residence of the Opera de Paris since September 2024, and the Grand Prix winner of the Neeme Järvi Prize at the Gstaad Festival Conducting Academy 2025.
+British conductor Josephine (Fifi) Korda is conductor-in-residence of the Opera de Paris since September 2024, and was the Grand Prix winner of the Neeme Järvi Prize at the Gstaad Festival Conducting Academy 2025.
 Known for her sensitive and evocative ways of sculpting sound, and imaginative rehearsal work based on profound analysis of the score, Korda is gaining recognition as a conductor with equally strong basis in opera, ballet and the symphonic repertoire.
+She is 2026 Award Recipient of the Taki Alsop Conducting Fellowship.

 Fifi grew up in London in a family of artists, filmmakers and dancers, and takes inspiration from diverse disciplines of art for her multi-sensory approach to music and performance.
 She lives in Paris, and in her spare time adapts Baroque arias for unusual formations or roams around the Auvergnat mountains foraging for seasonal produce.